Today I asked the question on Facebook “What, if anything, does NKT day mean to you?”

-Geshe Kelsang has managed to explain vast and profound topics in increasingly accessible books, the latest being Modern Buddhism.
+Geshe Kelsang has managed to explain vast and profound topics in increasingly accessible books, one of the latest being Modern Buddhism.
 This manages to contain every single meaning of Sutra and Tantra within its 400+ pages without it becoming incomprehensible, in fact quite the opposite.
 It is so rich, and yet so simple at the same time.
 No one could pull this off unless they had direct experience of all the subject matter combined with a skill formidable enough to be able to relate it to a new audience.
 And Geshe-la is offering this book for free to everyone in this world who wants it.

 I could go on and on about the books.
 Don’t get me started.
 In truth, I cannot imagine my life without them.

 NKT study and meditation programs

 Based on the books, Geshe Kelsang has arranged three study and meditation programs that are proving to be a very effective way for people to take Buddha’s teachings to heart and make continual, steady progress.
 He has laid the foundations for modern-day Buddhist practice on whichever level people choose to participate, and without contradicting their culture or politics — from northern Europe to Kwa-Zulu Natal.
-Based on these programs, the NKT has been able to establish thousands upon thousands of centers and groups worldwide in response to demand.
+Based on these programs, the NKT has been able to establish thousands upon thousands of centers and groups of students worldwide in response to demand.